- Height: 20-24 inches

 Siberian Husky Basics

 Everyone has a different reason why they choose their breed of dog.
 Some are looking for a dog to laze around their home like their home with their humans.
 Not all dogs are up for this sort of lifestyle though.
 Some pooches are lazy.
 Others, not so much!
-No one would ever accuse the Siberian Husky lazy.
+No one would ever accuse the Siberian Husky of being a lazy doggo.
 Boasting a working class background, the Siberian belongs to a class of dogs called a Spitz.
-With its strong, muscular yet compact body, this breed does more than pull its weight when it comes to dog sleds.
+These dogs work hard.
+With its strong and muscular, yet deceptively compact body, this breed does more than pull its weight when it comes to dog sleds.

 At the same time, these pups aren’t exclusively loved for their ability to work.
 They are also absolutely gorgeous creatures.
 Perhaps the most distinguishing feature of the Siberian Husky is its eyes.
 These peepers grab your attention, especially when both of them are an icy blue.
 They can have brown eyes, as well as one brown eye and one blue (heterochromia).
 Regardless of the colour, they are eyes that are all too easy to get lost in.

 Before bringing a Siberian Husky into your home, you should be aware that it is a pack animal, so it needs companionship and to feel like it is part of the family.
 This is a dog that requires a great deal of responsibility, so it’s important to understand what you are getting yourself into before bringing one home.
 Read on to find out more about Siberian Huskies.

 With its strong, muscular yet compact body, this breed does more than pull its weight when it comes to dog sleds.

 Known as an Eskimo sled dog, the Siberian Husky got its start in Siberia.
 As we all know that is a place famous for its extremely low temperatures and this breed is built to survive under tough conditions.
 The Chukchi tribe in Siberia used Siberian Huskies for herding animals and pulling sleds.
-This breed is powerful and built for extreme cold temperatures, and it likes to work and be useful.
+This breed is powerful and capable of withstanding extremely cold temperatures.
+It also likes to work and be useful.

-Making its way to Alaska in the early 20th century, with fur traders also used the Siberian Husky in races.
+Making its way to Alaska in the early 20th century, fur traders also used the Siberian Husky in races.
 The breed’s big break came during an outbreak of the disease diphtheria.
 Due to the cold weather conditions, the Siberian Huskies were used to transport the valuable medicine in Alaska.
 That’s when these pups became valuable members of the Alaskan community.
 Admiral Peary was also known to use Siberian Huskies for his Antarctic expeditions to pull sleds of equipment.

-A true working class breed, the Siberian Husky was used during World War II rescue missions in the Arctic areas.
-Now, the Siberian Husky makes itself useful by participating in a variety of sled races, like the Iditarod in Alaska, and by making wonderful pets for families.
+A true working class breed, the Siberian Husky was used during World War II rescue missions in the Arctic regions.
+These days, the Siberian Husky makes itself useful by participating in a variety of sled races (like the Iditarod in Alaska) and by making wonderful pets for families.
 That’s likely where you’ll come in.

-As one of the oldest breeds of dog, the Siberian Husky descends from the original Eskimo sled dog or Qimmiq.
-It’s interesting to note that Husky is a take on the nickname “Esky”, which was once applied to the Eskimos, and their dogs.
+As one of the oldest breeds of dog, the Siberian Husky descends from the original Inuit sled dog or Qimmiq.
+It’s interesting to note that Husky is a take on the nickname “Esky”, which was once applied to Inuit communities and their dogs.

 Food / Diet